- Identification and Creation

 - Object Number

-- Water Spout in the Form of the Head of an Ethiopian
+- Water Spout in the form of the head of a Black African

 - Work Type

 - head, sculpture

 - Creation Place: Ancient & Byzantine World, Africa, Alexandria (Egypt)

 - Ptolemaic period to Roman Imperial

 - 5.6 x 4.2 x 4.8 cm (2 3/16 x 1 11/16 x 1 7/8 in.)

 Chemical Composition: ICP-MS/AAA data from sample, Leaded Bronze: